The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 Look for time-based entry lines where everyone with tickets gets to stand.

-Within 15 minutes, you will be allowed to enter the Museum.
+At the time mentioned on your ticket, you will be allowed to enter the Museum.
+Yes, no waiting!

 Free admission Tuesday